 For the best deals, you can buy weighted blankets right here at Sleepforceblankets.com .
 We strive to constantly provide the best prices while also maintaining high quality standards to ensure that the investment you put into your weighted blanket will have wonderful returns for your health, and may help you focus, thus making you more productive.

 How Much Weight Should be in a Weighted Blanket?

 So, how heavy should a weighted blanket be?
 Of course one of the most important factors of weighted blankets are weight and weight distribution.
-As a general rule, the weight of the blanket should be around 10% of the weight of the person it is for, plus 1 or 2 pounds, but not exceed 15% of the weight of the individual.
-In terms of distribution, the weight should be as evenly placed as possible, as it the case with out SleepForce blankets.
+As a general rule, the weight of the blanket should be about 10% of the weight of the person.
+In terms of distribution, the weight should be as evenly placed as possible, as it the case with our SleepForce blankets.

 Do Weighted Blankets Work?

 In very many cases, Weighted Blankets can help with both physical and mental issues.
 In fact, in several studies the efficacy of weighted blankets as been tested, including (Mullen et al, 2006) which investigated the claims about weighted blankets to find over half of individuals felt less anxiety after use, and nearly 4 in 5 used it as the preferred method of calming down after a heightened sensory state.
 These claims are backed by (Chen et al, 2011), who show physiological evidence backing the positive effects of weighted blankets, and while (Gringas et al, 2014) showed only insignificant evidence backing the case for autistic children having less wakeful nights, it was shown to be preferred greatly by both parents and children alike, and has potential as a tool to ease “meltdowns”.
 How do weighted blankets work?
 Check out the Benefits of a Weighted Blanket section for more information.